 Working with Catalogue Records

-Artefacts in the VHEC's Museum collection are described individually in catalogue records along with photographs of the artefacts from multiple perspectives.
+Artefacts in the museum collection are described individually in catalogue records along with photographs of the artefacts from multiple perspectives.
 These records make it possible for students to independently investigate the creation, provenance, appearance, use and history of any object in the museum collection.
 Through such inquiry, students can place the artefacts in their historical context and discover for themselves how each object relates to a unique Holocaust story.

 Linking Related Items in the Collection